Judgment in Plain EnglishSabarimala Temple Entry

 She held that Rule 3(b) does not stand in conflict with its parent Act, the Kerala Hindu Places of Public Worship Act.
 She emphasised that the rule ‘carves out an exception in the case of public worship‘.
 She held that the rule was consistent with Article 26(b) of the Constitution.

 She dismissed the argument that the Sabarimala custom violates Article 17 of the Constitution.
 Article 17 pertains to untouchability and prohibits discrimination on the basis of impurity.
 She stated that, in the context of the Article and the Constitution in general, untouchability refers to caste and does not extend to discrimination on the basis of gender.
-Like Justice Chandrachud, she referred to the Constiuent Assembly Debates to establish how the founder intended to use the term untouchability.
-Unlike Justice Chandrachud, she concluded that untouchability does not extend to gender.
+Like Justice Chandrachud, she referred to the Constituent Assembly Debates to establish how the founder intended to use the term untouchability.
+However, unlike Justice Chandrachud, she concluded that untouchability does not extend to gender.